openhab/openhab-js/README.md

 See [openhab-js : EventObject](https://openhab.github.io/openhab-js/global.html#EventObject) for full API documentation.

-When disabling the option _Convert Event from Java to JavaScript type in UI-based scripts_, you will receive a raw Java event object instead of the `event` object described above.
+When disabling the option _Convert Event from Java to JavaScript type in UI-based scripts_, you will receive a raw Java event object instead of the `event` object described above in UI-based scripts.
 See the expandable section below for more details.

 <details>